Category: Holistic Addiction Recovery

 Technological Advancements

-- Virtual Reality (VR) Therapy: VR is used to expose individuals to addictive triggers in a safe, controlled environment, helping them develop coping strategies.
-This technology has shown promise in treating phobias and anxiety related to addiction.
+- Virtual Reality (VR) Therapy: VR is used to expose individuals to addictive triggers in a controlled environment, helping them learn healthy coping mechanisms.
+It also aids in phobia and trauma therapy.

 Policy and Regulation